Conversation blends together speaking and listening skills.

 Audiolingua is a fantastic learning tool to help you merely better your Italian language skills.
 On Audiolingua, you will find short Italian recordings (1 to 4 minutes) registered by native Italian speakers.
 This listening content is excellent because it comes in bite-sizes, and the topics are very spontaneous and easy to assimilate.

-The recordings are in different levels from beginners to upper intermediates, you need just to select your level before choosing your audios.
+The recordings are on different levels, from beginners to upper intermediates, you need to select your level before choosing your audios.

-I love working on this website with my students because it gives an digestible opportunity to work on Italian listening without ending up overwhelmed like it usually happens after long podcasts or videos.
+I love working on this website with my students because it gives a digestible opportunity to work on Italian listening without ending up overwhelmed like it usually happens after long podcasts or videos.

 Be consistent.
 Don’t make a salad of all the possible resources.
 It will be counterproductive.
 Choose one or two listening sources that pick your interest.
 Work with them until you are comfortable listening and understanding that type of source.

 The questions of the questions: shall I watch a movie with or without?
 If I listen passively to a video or podcast and I don’t get most of it, will it work?